janeonuorah/Shy/systemArchitecture.md

 ## Conclusion

 This architecture provides a solid foundation for Shy's MVP while allowing room to scale as the user base grows.
 The mobile-first approach ensures the best experience for event-goers, and the technology choices balance ease of development with production-readiness.

+The modular design (separate services for users, events, matching, chat) allows the team to iterate quickly and add features without breaking existing functionality.